gregfullard/100-days-of-code/log.md

 **Thoughts:** The level of standardisation that Spring Data has brought to the party is really making polyglot persistence a reality

 **Links:** N/A

+### Day 32: 2020-04-19

+**Today's Progress:**
+Adding support for POST requests in the skills ontology service.
+Also added a Postman project to make consistent testing a bit easier.

+**Thoughts:** Pulling relationships from the Neo4J graph is no workinbg as expected yet, but will figure it out tomorrow

+**Links:** N/A